numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - So dx/dt comes out to be 4/3 meters per second
         - And this answers our question "In that initial moment, what is the rate at which the botton of the ladder is moving away from the wall?"

-- How does this compare to finding the slope of a tangent line to the circle
+- How does this compare to finding the slope of a tangent line to the circle: